protoblock/protoblock.github.io/test.md

 **Want to become an early adopter?**
 If and when your 2018 Fantasy teams are out, take a couple of minutes of your time, download Protoblock and make projections.
 There is even an “easy button” where you can copy other players projections.
 Then, after each game, see how many Fantasybits you have.
 It’s not a competition between Fantasy Football players, rather its meant to be equally distributed among all Fantasy Football players – the more real fantasy players with coins the more robust the system would be.

-Protofund, has allocated 1 million coins for any and all Fantasy Players – just create an account and send a tweet.
+Protofund, has allocated 1 million coins for any and all Fantasy Players – just create an account and send a [tweet](http://protoblock.com/coins/tweet.html).
+Bonuses available for Scott Fish players or Fantasypros experts, and more.

-Scott Fish
-Fantasypros